userver-framework/userver/scripts/docs/en/schemas/dynamic_configs.md

 ## POSTGRES_CONNECTION_POOL_SETTINGS @anchor POSTGRES_CONNECTION_POOL_SETTINGS

-Dynamic config that controls connection pool settings for specific service.
+Dynamic config that controls connection pool settings of PostgreSQL driver.

+Take note that it overrides the static configuration values of the service!

 ```
 yaml